bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 ```

 In the next part of this tutorial we will do additional things like identifying word collocations as well as searching for words with similar meanings.
 The searches should also be filterable by book, or section (Old Testament or New Testament).

+While creating dictionaries of bi-grams and tri-grams the keys were strings (of two words or three words).
+There may be times when retaining the tuples might be more efficient - especially when we want to do word stemming.

 In addition, the library `tkinter` can be used to design a neat GUI for this search application.